tencent-quantum-lab/3T/2_structure_generation/README.md

 Make sure you have GROMACS (`gmx`), `wget`, and `unzip` installed.
 The notebook will first check that they are properly installed before it can run.
 If you have performed these instructions correctly, the command `which gmx`, `which wget`, and `which unzip` should show you the corresponding executable locations.
-If they're not installed correctly, you can do the installation using these instructions:
+If they're not installed correctly, you can do the installation using these instructions: <br />
 &ensp;https://linuxize.com/post/wget-command-examples/ <br />
 &ensp;https://linuxpip.org/install-zip-unzip/ <br />
 &ensp;https://manual.gromacs.org/documentation/2021.3/download.html <br />